Nájera, La Rioja

 Lid of the Sarcophagus of Doña Blanca

-Surrounding Blanca's deathbed are the mourners, whose expressiveness and individuality in their acts of lamentation are one of the things that makes this sarcophagus cover one of a kind.
+Surrounding Blanca's deathbed are mourners, whose expressiveness and individuality in their acts of lamentation are qualities that make this sarcophagus one of a kind.
 To the left, a row of women gather around the dying queen: some bow their heads in silent grief and prayers, one seems to be waving both her hands about as if in a frenzy, or even tearing at her hair, one more may be weeping in earnest and needs the support of her companions.
-This last weeping woman's placement and posture are echoed by those of the king himself, who stands, as a mirror-image, to the right of Blanca's lying form, likewise supported by two companions.
+This last weeping woman's placement and posture find parallels in those of the king himself, who stands, as a mirror-image, to the right of Blanca's recumbent form, likewise supported by two companions.
 In fact, he seems to be in an even more intense grief than his parallel - his head lolls more to the side and his eyes are clearly closed, as if in a swoon; as Valdez del Alamo concludes, King Sancho III's mourning as represented here far exceeds the ritual lamentation that was expected of him (15).
 For all we know, the king's grief for his queen and partner looks and feels genuine, and if he indeed had a hand in the design of this sarcophagus (16), it would mean that he wanted to be commemorated in his act of commemorating his wife.
+While this may have been a very personal commission for Sancho III, politics still came into play.
+Sancho burying Doña Blanca in her ancestral Navarrese royal pantheon may seem like a natural and innocuous choice, but as king of Castile, burying his queen there also served to consolidate Castilian rule over the previously Navarrese-held territory (17).

 (1) Elizabeth Valdez del Alamo, "Lament for a Lost Queen: The Sarcophagus of Doña Blanca in Nájera," in Memory and the Medieval Tomb, eds.
 Elizabeth Valdez del Alamo and Carol Stamatis Pendergast (Aldershot: Ashgate, 2000), 44; Margarita Cantera Montenegro, "Elección de Sepultura y Espacio Funerario: Santa María la Real de Nájera (Siglos XI-XV)," Hispania Sacra 69, no. 140: 458.
 Cantera Montenegro provides a detailed study of the funerary use of different parts of Santa María la Real.